augustohp/ore/tests/01-Introduction.md

 ## The binary used for tests

-As a *developer* running the test suite might already have `carcassonne` available on his `$PATH`, the `Makefile` symlinks the development file to `/tmp/carcassonne-dev` - which is used throughout test files.
+As a *developer* running the test suite might already have `ore` available on his `$PATH`, the `Makefile` symlinks the development file to `/tmp/ore-dev` - which is used throughout test files.

-    $ which carcassonne-dev
+    $ which ore-dev
-    /tmp/carcassonne-dev
+    /tmp/ore-dev

 ## The tests